Chart Color Schemes

 Residential development activity is lower than average in Molong according to AreaSearch's national comparison of local real estate markets

-Molong has received approximately 12 dwelling approvals per year over the past five financial years, totalling around 64 homes.
-In FY-26 to date, there have been 5 approvals recorded.
-This translates to an estimated one new resident per year per dwelling constructed between FY-21 and FY-25.
-The average construction value of dwellings is $494,000, indicating a focus on the premium market.
+Molong has received approximately 12 dwelling approvals each year based on AreaSearch analysis of ABS building approval numbers from statistical area data.
+This totals around 64 homes over the past five financial years, with 5 approvals recorded so far in FY-26.
+On average, one new resident per year per dwelling constructed has been observed between FY-21 and FY-25, indicating balanced supply and demand and stable market conditions.
+The average construction value of new dwellings is $494,000, suggesting a focus on the premium market with high-end developments.

 Frequently Asked Questions - Development